Understanding the Six Commonly Used Inks in Stamping

 • Very firm ink pad surface

-• Reinkers, full-size ink pads and mini cubes offered by many companies
+• Reinkers, full-size ink pads, and mini cubes are offered by many companies

 • Will fade over time if exposed to direct sunlight